olilanz/memento-mc/STORY.md

 ## Witherstones

-A Witherstone is placed where forgetting is allowed.

-It does not act immediately.
+A Witherstone does not destroy land.

-Instead, it **matures over time**.

-As it matures:
-- nothing changes
-- nothing breaks
-- nothing is forced
+It waits.

-When the Witherstone has fully matured, its surrounding land is **marked for forgetting**.
+When its time has come, it watches the land until it is abandoned.
+Only then does the world forget — and grow anew.

 ---